Mon Mothma: Storylines

+Mon reappears in the series finale "Jedha, Kyber, Erso", taking place one year after the formal militarization of the Rebel Alliance and days before the Battle of Yavin.
+Following Luthen's death in "Make It Stop" and Cassian's unsanctioned rescue of Kleya in "Who Else Knows?" and continuing early into the series finale, she argues with Saw Gerrera (Forest Whitaker) over holoprojector regarding his attacks on kyber crystal shipments on Jedha.
+She tries to warn him that the Empire has dispatched a Star Destroyer, but Saw angrily rebuffs her and ends the transmission.
+Cassian is brought before Alliance High Command and he relays Luthen's information about the Death Star, but they dismiss it out of hand due to their strained relationship with him.
+Enraged, Cassian defends Luthen and accuses Alliance leadership of casually disregarding him and the sacrifices he made for the Rebellion, while also emphasizing that they would not be standing together if not for his efforts.
+Mon echoes his sentiments and vouches for Luthen as well.
+Bail confines Cassian for insubordination, but Mon grants him permission to visit Kleya in the infirmary.
+She later asks Vel to confirm Luthen's story with Cassian whom they later release on a mission to verify its existence from an informant at the Ring of Kafrene, leading directly into the events of Rogue One.

 Ahsoka (2023)

 O'Reilly appears as Mon, now the Chancellor of the New Republic, in the series Ahsoka.
 In "Part Three: Time to Fly", General Hera Syndulla (Mary Elizabeth Winstead) seeks New Republic resources from Mon and her team of high-ranking government officials, but Senator Hamato Xiono (Nelson Lee) is dubious of Hera's desire to pursue rumors of Grand Admiral Thrawn.
 In "Part Five: Shadow Warrior", Mon appears to Hera via hologram, warning Hera that her disobedience has prompted New Republic Oversight to demand her return to Coruscant to be questioned by them.
 In "Part Seven: Dreams and Madness", Mon reluctantly oversees the tribunal administering Hera's disciplinary hearing, and comes to believe that the threat of Thrawn's return is real.